CouchCMS/Documentation/src/contents/tutorials/portfolio-site/blog-2.md

 As you can see we can access all variables belonging to each cloned pages just the way we did when the page was accessed in its page-view.

-<p class="notice">The [pages](../../../../tags-reference/pages.html) tag, in a way, is one of the most powerful tags in Couch and supports several parameters that you can use to fine-tune the cloned pages that are fetched and the way they are fetched.
-Please consult the [documentation](../../../../tags-reference/pages.html) for a full discussion.</p>
+The [pages](../../../../tags-reference/pages.html) tag, in a way, is one of the most powerful tags in Couch and supports several parameters that you can use to fine-tune the cloned pages that are fetched and the way they are fetched.
+Please consult the [documentation](../../../../tags-reference/pages.html) for a full discussion. {.notice}

 With this ability to list cloned pages and access their data, we can now make changes to the *blog\_list.html* snippet to display the cloned pages instead of its hard coded content.